 Jiri to Everest Base Camp Trek gives you an alternative opportunity to go all the way to Everest Base Camp (EBC).
 During the 20 days of our Jiri to Everest Base Camp Trek, we follow the classic route to EBC that Sir Edmund Hillary and Tenzing Norgay Sherpa used in 1953.
 The Jiri to Everest Base Camp Trek is a once-in-a-lifetime opportunity that allows plenty of time to acclimatize and explore Sherpa culture.
 And also, to enjoy amazing views of the world’s highest Himalayan peaks including the top of the world, Mount Everest.

 Our trek begins with a drive from Kathmandu to Jiri from where we set out.
 You can take pride in this authentic trekking experience instead of taking a flight from Kathmandu to Lukla.
 During this trek, you will walk through beautiful forests, beside the raging Dudh Koshi River.
 And capture amazing views of snow-capped mountains.
 It is also an opportunity to visit ancient monasteries, walk through beautifully sculptured mani walls, and gain insight into the culture and traditions of the Sherpas.

 The Jiri to Everest Base Camp Trek offers a great acclimatization point for those travelers, peak climbers, and mountaineers who possess a good level of physical fitness and have a passion for exploring the Everest region in a classic way.
-Regarding the best season, spring season during the months from March to May; and during the autumn season from mid-September to mid-December.
+Regarding the best season, the spring season is during the months from March to May; and the autumn season is from mid-September to mid-December.
 These times are regarded as the best time to undertake the classic route to the Everest Base Camp Trek with Nepal Mountain Trekkers.
-Without thinking twice, you can write your thoughts and queries regarding this trip on our email.
+Without thinking twice, you can write your thoughts and queries regarding this trip in our email.
 And we will get back to you shortly with more details and specific information as per your necessity.

 If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time-frame and budget limits.